-ADAMS Accession No. ML12125A172) and has overseen the completion of these

-No. ML13221A172)).
-In addition, mMultiple license renewal applications (LRAs) submitted after the issuance of IN 2011-20 have included information that demonstrates their monitoring programs have been updated to inspect for ASR degradation, regardless of the aggregate reactivity test results from construction (see, for example, Section 3.5.2.2.2.1.2 of LaSalle County Station LRA (ADAMS Accession No. ML14343A849), Waterford Steam Electric Station LRA (ADAMS Accession No. ML16088A324), or and River Bend Station LRA (ADAMS Accession No. ML17153A282)).
+The NRC documented the licensee's commitments in a Confirmatory Action Letter (CAL; ADAMS Accession No. ML12125A172) and has overseen the completion of these actions (see, for example, inspection report (IR) 05000443/2012010 (ADAMS Accession No. ML13221A172)).
+In addition, mMultiple license renewal applications (LRAs) submitted after the issuance of IN 2011-20 have included information that demonstrates their monitoring programs have been updated to inspect for ASR degradation, regardless of the aggregate reactivity test results from construction (see, for example, Section 3.5.2.2.2.1.2 of LaSalle County Station LRA (ADAMS Accession No. ML14343A849), Waterford Steam Electric Station LRA (ADAMS Accession No. ML16088A324), or River Bend Station LRA (ADAMS Accession No. ML17153A282)).

 Existing regulations such as § 50.55a, "Codes and Standards"; § 50.65, "Requirements for monitoring the effectiveness of maintenance at nuclear power plants"; 10 CFR part 50, appendix B, "Quality Assurance Criteria for Nuclear Power Plants and Fuel Reprocessing Plants"; 10 CFR part 50, appendix J, "Primary Reactor Containment Leakage Testing for Water-Cooled Power Reactors"; and 10 CFR part 54, "Requirements for Renewal of Operating Licenses for Nuclear Power Plants," require licensees to monitor the performance or condition of structures and take corrective action to address degraded or nonconforming conditions in a manner commensurate with the safety significance of the structures.
 Compliance with these regulations provides reasonable assurance that affected structures remain capable of performing their intended functions.
 Further, the NRC confirms the acceptability of licensees' approaches through processes such as the reactor oversight process, license renewal, and review of licensees' responses to generic communications (e.g., bulletins, generic letters, and INs to that address significant industry events, operating experience, and degradation-specific issues that may have generic applicability).
-The existing regulatory requirements and processes provide reasonable assurance of adequate protection of public health and safety against the potential results of degradation of concrete structures; therefore, it is not necessary to amend the NRC's regulations on a degradation-specific basis to require better protection against the degradation of concrete structures.
+The existing regulatory requirements and processes provide reasonable assurance of adequate protection of public health and safety against the potential results of degradation of concrete structures; therefore, it is not necessary to amend the NRC's regulations on a degradation specific basis to require better protection against the degradation of concrete structures.